strongestweapon/hojunsong/works/works.md

 ## ANTI-Climax
 2013
 ANTI-Climax is a show by Hojun Song shown at the opening of MMCA, Seoul.
 Collaborated with actor, Taeyoung Kang, actress, Eun-ah Suh, and the band Idiotape, the show talks about deconstructing formerly gained authorities of the art work to create next one.
 Starting from non-sense talking LED poets to self-confession cross computer chatting, calling out every audiences' names, flower rope suicides, and ended with loud music in the holy contemporary art museum.
 Clumsy no art like graphics, fake sculptures were in front, technologies and media were shown but hidden.
-3 people danced out of hundreds of audiences.
+Only 3 people danced out of hundreds of audiences.

 ## Apple
 2010, 2017, 2018